pathofhumility/OOP_Ruby_book/object-model/exercise_2.md

 *Answers:*

-A module is a collection of behaviors (exposed as methods) that is useable in classes via `mixins`.
+A module is a collection of code (methods, CONSTANTS) that is useable in classes via `mixins`.
 Modules are a way to achieve polymorphism.
 Modules are utilized by using the `include` invocation in a class.

 ```ruby
 module MyModule